-IScheme ot work tor PSHE/SRE KS3 vear 7 and 8.
+Scheme of work for PSHE/SRE KS3 year 7 and 8.
 Lessons 1 Lessons 2 Lessons 3 Lessons 4 Lessons 5 Lessons 6 Focus Friendships Relationships Self respect Physical and emotional changes.
 Intro /starter What is a good friend?
 Relationships What is body image?
 What changes happen when?
 What do we know?
 Main body Appropriate friendships.
 How to spot and good friend or a bad friend.
-Bullying - use of social What is love.
+Bullying - use of social stories.
+What is love.
 What are the different types of love.
 How to have positive self attitudes.
 Realisation of photoshop magazine culture.
 Periods.
 Erections/wet dreams.
-How they happen and why? stories.
+How they happen and why?
 Family relationships.
 Are there different types of families?
 Gay parents, multicultural families?
 Looking at personal space.
 Who is your body for?
 'Hands out of my pants' booklet.
 Appropriate conversations to have ?
 Personal hygiene.
 Plenary How to be a good friend.
-What ingredients make a Role models for good relationships.
+What ingredients make a good friend?
+Role models for good relationships.
 How do we spot a good relationship.
 What do we want from a good relationship.
-Chance to reflect and ask questions. good friend?
-'Keeping my ha 'Touching curio ands to myself' sity' Social stories
+Chance to reflect and ask questions.
+'Keeping my hands to myself' 'Touching curiosity' Social stories